-You cannot miss Palmas cathedral which is a beautiful sandstone building from the 1600s and towers over the harbor town.
-From there you have a great view on the big yacht and cruise ship harbor of Palma.
+You cannot miss Palmas Cathedral which is a beautiful sandstone building from the 1600s and towers over the harbor town.
+From there, you have a great view of the big yacht and cruise ship harbor of Palma.

 BEACHES & COVES

 If you come to Mallorca, chances are high, you want to relax and lie on the beach.
-Here's a few, you'll definitely have to check out:
+Here are a few, you'll definitely have to check out:

 Sa Canova Playa Virgen